OHUB Review: Ugly Stik GX2 Spinning Rod and Reel Combo

 OHUB Review: GX2 Spinning Rod and

 I have to admit – it’s been a while since I purchased an ultralight rod and .
 I can remember my first one as a kid.
 I saved up to buy a Daiwa 212 RL combo.
 It was my go-to setup for freshwater fishing.
 Heck, it was my only setup for freshwater fishing.
-So, I was excited to “take the easy route” when I bought the Gx2 Spinning Combo.
+So, I was excited to “take the easy route” when I bought the .
 I was looking for a simple setup that I could carry around in the back of my truck for those just-in-case moments while traveling.
 At first glance, it looked like the Gx2 Combo would be the perfect fit for my needs.

 Camping

-The GX2 Spinning Combo before spooling
+The before spooling

-Ugly Stik GX2 Spinning Rod &
+GX2 Spinning Rod &

 – Rod Length: 5’6″ two-piece construction